 - Self-reflection is an important part of any education process.
-Therefore, by keeping a written journal, the DDP office asks mentees to reflect on any advice and constructive feedback provided by the mentor after each conversation.
+Therefore, by keeping a written journal, the DDP Office asks mentees to reflect on any advice and constructive feedback provided by the mentor after each conversation.
 What did the mentee learn from the conversation, and what can the mentee do better?
-What can the mentee do better?
-How can the mentee apply the advice to his/her experience in the DDP?
+How can the mentee apply the advice to his/her experience in the NTPD Program?

 - Do not ask your mentor questions that are logistical to a homework assignment.

 - Example: “Who should I contact if my password is not working in Canvas?”

 - Do not expect the mentor to be “on-call” and be courteous of the mentor’s time!

 - A mentor must have strong communication skills and a friendly and supportive demeanor.